Alberta PNP Requirements: Eligibility, Language, and Work Experience

 Education Requirements

-Education is not a standalone eligibility gate for most worker streams, but it contributes to your WEOI points score.
-For the AOS, education level affects your ranking in the EOI pool.
-For the Express Entry stream, your education directly impacts your federal CRS score.
+Education is not a standalone eligibility gate for most worker streams, but it may be relevant to WEOI selection.
+The AOS is criteria-based rather than ranked; for the Express Entry stream, your education directly impacts your federal CRS score.

-If your credential was obtained outside Canada, you will likely need an Educational Credential Assessment (ECA) from a designated organization (WES, ICAS, CES, or similar).
-The ECA confirms that your foreign degree is equivalent to a Canadian credential.
-Cost: approximately $200–$300 CAD, processing time: 2–6 weeks.
+If your highest completed education was obtained outside Canada, you may need an Educational Credential Assessment (ECA) from WES or ICAS, depending on the applicable stream.
+The ECA confirms the foreign credential's Canadian equivalency.
+Cost: approximately $200–$300 CAD, estimated processing time: 4–12 weeks.
+Verify approximate language conversions against the current IRCC chart.

 Job Offer and Employer Requirements